bdaudert/evap-docs/docs/faq.md

 3. Click on "Try it out"
 4. Fill out the form
 5. Click 'Execute'
-6. Your API key will be issued within 24 hours via email
+6. Your API key will be issued via email within 1 to 2 business days

 ## What do the data flags mean?